JamesDevlin5/SyntaxSourcerers/README.md

-# MySQL + Flask Boilerplate Project
+# The Campus Cache

+TODO: link to video showing usage

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
+This repo contains our full-stack application, composed of three Docker containers:

-1. A MySQL 8 container for obvious reasons
+1. A MySQL 8 container for hosting our data
-1. A Python Flask container to implement a REST API
+1. A Python Flask container which implements a REST API
-1. A Local AppSmith Server
+1. A Local AppSmith Server which offers an extensive UI and interacts with the Flask container

+## Overview

+An Air BnB-type situation specific to storage space for students.
+Many students leave campus or temporarily don’t have housing over a break and need somewhere to store their belongings.
+Other students may have surplus space but cannot rent it out to a person for one reason or another.
+Our service connects these two groups of people, allowing the space owners to make money and offering the renters a safe place to leave their things.

 ## How to setup and start the containers
-**Important** - you need Docker Desktop installed

-1. Clone this repository.
-1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
-1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
-1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
-1. Build the images with `docker compose build`
-1. Start the containers with `docker compose up`.
-To run in detached mode, run `docker compose up -d`.
+Just run `docker compose up` in the root directory of this project to spin up the Database, Flask, and AppSmith containers.
+Once initialized, we may open a web browser and navigate to AppSmith at the URL `localhost:8080/`.

+TODO: finish this ...